 Three years ago, Ms. Flores founded Vida Alegre, or Happy Life, a drop-in center that helps older LGBTQ adults combat isolation in Mexico City.
 Before the pandemic, the center offered meditation, grief therapy, meals, a movie club, and tech training.
 Overall, the greatest benefit for those who come to Vida Alegre is the sense of community.

-Unfortunately, the pandemic has forced Ms. Flores to close the center, but with vaccinations underway, she hopes to reopen again soon.
+Unfortunately, the pandemic forced Ms. Flores to close the center, but she hopes to reopen again soon.
 In the meantime, she’s working to raise awareness for LGBTQ resources.
-In the past year, she was profiled by Vogue Mexico and was even featured in a campaign for Gucci.
+In 2020, she was profiled by Vogue Mexico and was even featured in a campaign for Gucci.
 Her expanding platform gives her more opportunities to speak out about Vida Alegre and the discrimination still faced by Mexican trans people, especially women, every day.

 Mexico consistently ranks among the most dangerous countries in the world for transgender people.
 Due to rampant discrimination, trans women struggle to find jobs and often have no other option but to turn to sex work to make a living.
 The combination of machismo attitudes and gang violence leaves trans sex workers vulnerable to harassment and violence.